alexandercerutti/Keytrash-Cleaner/README.md

 #####Instructions

 Download this script, place it inside the root folder of your USB key and move with the terminal to the folder _/Volumes/**USBkey_name**_.
-For unix/unix-like terminal rules, if your usb key (or folder) has spaces in its name, you can navigate reach it by these ways:
+For unix/unix-like terminal rules, if your usb key (or folder) has spaces in its name, you can reach it by these ways:

       /Volumes/SanDisk\ UltraFit \32GB